Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-2-A-trip-to-objectville/README.md

 and another class to test your new class.
 The Tester class is where your put the main method, and in that you create and access objects

 # Overriding a method

-You would just add the methods you wish, to the sub classes and they run those instead.
                     SHAPE
                     - Rotate()
                     - Sound()